nasa/Common-Metadata-Repository/ingest-app/api_docs.md

 Granule metadata can be validated without having to ingest it.
 The validation performed is schema validation, UMM validation, and inventory specific validations.
 It returns status code 200 on successful validation, status code 400 with a list of validation errors on failed validation.

 A collection is required when validating the granule.
-The granule being validated can either refer to an existing collection in the CMR or the collection can be sent in a multipart HTTP request.
+The granule being validated can either refer to an existing collection in the CMR or the collection can be sent in a multi-part HTTP request.

 #### Validate Granule Referencing Existing Collection